Tawling/Morechids/README.md

 ```

 ### Supplying Textures and Resources
 Each custom flower can have external resources provided just like any other block.
 The resource path is based on the unique name you use to define your flower.
-For the example above, the resource paths for the two flowers would be `morechids:myflower` and `morechids:mysecondflower`.
+For the example above, the resource paths for the two flowers would be `morechids:myflower` and `morechids:my_second_flower`.
+Resources can be provided with a resource pack or using a mod such as **ResourceLoader**.

 ## Configuring Your Morechids

 Each Morechid you create can have each parameter individually configured.
 Morechids can be configured to cost mana like an Orechid, time like a Pure Daisy, or some combination of the two.
 Any parameter can be configured to act differently in a Garden Of Glass world simply by appending "GOG" to the end of the parameter name.
+If not explicitly specified, all "GOG" parameters will default to the same value as the corresponding non-"GOG" parameter.

 **Example configuration for mimicking Botania's Orechid behavior:** (minus the recipes)
 *(Note: recipes must be configured separately through CraftTweaker)*